sffjunkie/astral/src/docs/index.rst

     | In Solar Energy Vol 20 No.5-C
     | Robert Walraven Of The University Of California, Davis

+Moon position calculations from

+   | LOW-PRECISION FORMULAE FOR PLANETARY POSITIONS
+   | T. C. Van Flandern and K. F. Pulkkinen

+And from

+   | Astronomical Algorithms
+   | Jean Meeus

-The moon phase calculation is based on some javascript code from Sky and Telescope magazine
+The moon phase calculation is based on javascript code from Sky and Telescope magazine

     | Moon-phase calculation